 Step 8: Complete the Inspection

-Complete the Inspection Once your offer is accepted your contract will be under contract then it is time to complete your inspections to make sure there are no hidden surprises, water damage surprises, foundation surprises that could cost you a fortune to repair.
+Once your offer is accepted your contract will be under contract then it is time to complete your inspections to make sure there are no hidden surprises, water damage surprises, foundation surprises that could cost you a fortune to repair.

 Identify Property Issues Early